|Guide||♦||1 Triplog||0 Topics|

 Overall, the north to south route we took is probably the less dangerous and more enjoyable direction to go.
 The most dangerous and steep grades were upwards in this direction and most of our down-climbs were on more intact stair sections.

-The mist made photography challenging but the shots we were able to get on the misty day were impressive.
-The sunny weather made for better long distance views of the wall and gave a good sense of scale.
+The mist made photography challenging but the shots we were able to get on a misty day were impressive.
+The sunny weather made for better long-distance views of the wall and gave a good sense of scale.